 Insomniacs and Body Temperature

-As you ready yourself for sleep, your body temp will usually decrease, sending a signal to the brain that it's time to rest.
-However, studies indicate that individuals who suffer from insomnia typically exhibit elevated body temperatures throughout their sleeping hours.
+Your body temperature usually decreases as you prepare for sleep, signaling to the brain that it's time to rest.
+However, studies indicate that individuals with insomnia typically exhibit elevated body temperatures throughout their sleeping hours.

 In essence, maintaining optimal room coldness could aid those struggling with insomnia by encouraging favorable conditions conducive to initiating natural cooling processes within their bodies at bedtime, thereby improving overall sleep cycle patterns.